-This is the last entry in my Japan 2009 series.
-I’ve mostly written about historical landmarks and megapolises I visited.
+I had mostly visited historical landmarks and megapolises in Japan.
 All were amazingly memorable experiences; however, they merely touched on extreme points on the Japanese continuum: its rich historical heritage and its modern urban present.
 I felt there was a missing link between these polar opposites, and on my last day I realized the bridge for this gap was right under my nose.

 Some pleasant discoveries were made, not by getting there, but by getting lost.
 The irony was that my Japanese host’s rusty sense of direction got me exactly where I had envisioned myself to be in Kyoto.